 |---|---|---|

-| Smart Dongle (recommended) | Ethernet / WiFi | Connects inverter to local LAN.
-Allows simultaneous Modbus TCP + FusionSolar app. |
+| Smart Dongle (recommended) | Ethernet / WiFi | Connects the inverter to the local LAN.
+Allows simultaneous Modbus TCP and FusionSolar app access. |

-| WiFi Access Point | WiFi | Direct connection to inverter AP (SSID: SUN2000-<serial>).
+| WiFi Access Point | WiFi | Direct connection to the inverter AP (SSID: SUN2000-<serial>).
 Only one client at a time. |

 | RS-485 (Modbus RTU) | COM port pins RS485A1/B1 | Not used by this template.
 Cannot run simultaneously with FusionSolar monitoring. |